Nmurphy4415/content-ops-starter/content/pages/blog/top-ten-lessons-we-learned.md

   Have you ever had a vision of what you wanted to achieve but felt like it just kept slipping

-  away?We’re good at talking the talk, but equally as good at letting opportunity slip away.
+  away?
+We’re good at talking the talk, but equally as good at letting opportunity slip away.
+Here's why we should set goals...
 featuredImage:
   url: /images/abstract-feature2.svg
   altText: Thumbnail